 What Causes Elevations of Reverse T3?

 - Adrenal Hormone Imbalances – specifically chronic stress and elevated cortisol levels are documented to elevate T3.
+What is the source of the stress in this patient?

 - Anemia: Iron deficiency anemia particularly, but also other anemia’s will absolutely shut the thyroid down and elevate the rT3.
+It turns out oxygen is an extremely important nutrient to ensure your body has in abundant supply.

 - Poor Liver Function: The major source of this conversion happens in the liver, and rT3 goes up as the liver loses function, such as in chronic hepatitis[i].
+This is often detectable as a patient has exposure to something their detoxification system cannot handle such as Mercury, Mold, or Glyphosate.

 This pattern is one reason why my “thyroid blood panel” includes so many other markers.
 I need to know about iron levels, B12 levels, anemia, infections/inflammation, and stress levels to be able to fix this thyroid pattern.
 Which brings us to our next topic…